ShreeyaV07/Detect-Dominant-Colour-Python/README.md

 Add contrast, brightness, and saturation analysis.

-# 9. Acknowledgement
+# Acknowledgement
 This project was developed as a key learning component, marking a significant start in my development skills.
-I conducted substantial research and some ai assistance for conceptual clarifications and generating initial code structures.
+I conducted substantial research and some AI assistance for conceptual clarifications and generating initial code structures.